cfpb/regulations-site/README_BACKBONE.md

 **Content area views are, by convention, singletons.**

 ##### Content views (child views)
-All content views inherit from ```child-view```. **Content views are responsible for reacting to user input on the data.** A content view is created to display a particular piece of content and is removed once a user navigates away from that content.
+All content views inherit from [ChildView](regulations/static/regulations/js/source/views/child-view.js). **Content views are responsible for reacting to user input on the data.** A content view is created to display a particular piece of content and is removed once a user navigates away from that content.

 ### Events
 None of the events built into Backbone are used.
 As the flow of the eRegulations application is different from a vanilla Backbone application, we use custom events.

 Each content area view has an associated events router.
 By convention, each view - both content area and child views - know its associated event router as ```this.externalEvents```.
 It is intended that all communication cross-content area happen through these event routers.

 **To understand the cycle of any view, look at the methods bound to events in the view’s constructor.** Event handlers are bound with Backbone’s ```.on()```.
-Events are triggered using Backbone’s ```.trigger()```.
-Event names follow the Backbone convention. http://backbonejs.org/#Events-on
+Events are triggered using [Backbone’s trigger()](http://backbonejs.org/#Events-trigger).
+Event names follow the [Backbone convention.](http://backbonejs.org/#Events-on)

 ## How should I add a new feature?
 The intention for this JS application is that, as new ways to parse, glean context and display the data become possible, it can easily flex to meet these needs.